berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Silicon Graphics, Inc.

-This document is protected by copyright, and contains information proprietary to Silicon Graphics, Inc. Any copying, adaptation, distribution, public perfor- mance, or public display of this document without the express written consent of Silicon Graphics, Inc. is strictly prohibited.
+This document is protected by copyright, and contains information proprietary to Silicon Graphics, Inc. Any copying, adaptation, distribution, public performance, or public display of this document without the express written consent of Silicon Graphics, Inc. is strictly prohibited.
 The receipt or possession of this document does not convey any rights to reproduce, disclose, or distribute its contents, or to manufacture, use, or sell anything that it may describe, in whole